mui/material-ui/docs/src/pages/careers/react-engineer-x-charts.md

 # React Engineer - xCharts

-<p class="description">You will help form the Charts team, build ambitious and complex new features, work on strategic problems, and help grow adoption.</p>
+<p class="description">You will help form the xCharts team, build ambitious and complex new features, work on strategic problems, and help grow adoption.</p>

 ## Details of the Role